Almost-BPS solutions in multi-center Taub-NUT: Multi-center almost-BPS solutions in multi-center Taub-NUT

-To find the almost-BPS solutions as well as the BPS solutions studied elsewhere we strat with a 11-dimensional metric carrying M2 and M5 charges and the three-form gauge field sourced by the three families of M2 branes following the ansatz:
+To find the almost-BPS solutions as well as the BPS solutions studied elsewhere[16,18] we start with a 11-dimensional metric carrying M2 and M5 charges and the three-form gauge field sourced by the three families of M2 branes following the ansatz:

 where $ ds^2_4$ is hyper-K\"{a}hler, four-dimensional metric whose curvature we take to be self-dual.
 Here $Z_I$ are the warp factors, $\Theta^{(I)} = da^{I}$ are the anti-self-dual dipole field strengths and k is the angular momentum one-form.
+To be noted that the above metric $(\ref{eq:metric11})$ can be compactified down to 10-dim type IIA supergravity with $C^{(3)}$ as RR field.

-The almost-BPS solutions are found by analogy with the BPS solutions by changing the sign in the field strenghts equation.
+The almost-BPS solutions are found by analogy with the BPS solutions by changing the sign in the field strengths equation.
 The almost-BPS equations are:

 The approach of solving this coupled system of equations is to solve first the equations in the angular momentum variable as we shall see in what follows.
+In this paper we will generalize the results of \cite{16} to non-collinear multi-center case, based on previous "technology" developed in \cite{15, 16, 18}.